Deep roots.

 Garnacha—deeply rooted in Rioja Oriental—sits alongside Tempranillo and other native varieties, as well as Cabernet Sauvignon and Chardonnay.
 Rarer local grapes, including Malvasía and Maturana Tinta, add further nuance.

-This diversity is expressed through distinct plots, different orientations, and multiple altitudes—each contributing a particular voice to the whole.
+This diversity is expressed through distinct plots, varied orientations, and multiple altitudes—each contributing a particular voice to the whole.

 Each variety finds its role in reflecting the character of the estate.